lizrice/katacoda-scenarios/kubernetes/step6.md

 # Further reading and next steps

 This scenario has given you a basic introduction to running a Go application in Kubernetes.
-Next, you'll build a web application that stores data in a database.
+N